alexte/sat-ip-proxy/README.md

 sat-ip-proxy
 ============

-development in progress, and now yet complete
+development in progress, and not yet complete
 ---------------------------------------------

 A proxy server for the SAT>IP protocol